Privacy Policy and Data Protection

 - strict access control

-- limitation of processing to the minimum necessary
+- limiting processing to the minimum necessary

-The Controller maintains internal documentation including:
+The controller maintains internal documentation which includes:

-- the purposes of processing
+- purposes of processing

-- the categories of data
+- categories of data

 - recipients